 Jan van Eyck holds a crucial role in the history of art because his works marked the end of the medieval era.
-This is due to the development of techniques and accuracy in realistic painting, but he is also called an inventor of the oil painting.
+This is due to the development of techniques and accuracy in realistic painting, but he is also called an inventor of oil painting.

 You can read more about The Arnolfini Portrait here.

 In 1656, reaching the maturity of his work, Diego Velázquez made his masterpiece, Las Meninas.
 He was able to capture the composition in a harmonic way.
 Therefore the effect of his brushstrokes creates the illusion of realism and lifelike representation of his subjects, even before photography.

 This picture has eleven characters, among them the painter himself.
 The scene captivates us due to its size (320.5 cm x 281.5 cm), the perspective, and the numerous actions occurring.
 There are several narratives that are taking place within this painting.